FerRacimo/CopenhagenTutorial/PolygenicScores.md

 python $PIPELINEFOL/partitionUKB_byP.py -i $RAWGWASFREQ.gz -b $LDBFILE -o $CANGWASFREQ -p5e-08
 ```

+Take a look at your output folder.
+It should now contain a new file with the candidate SNPs.
+How many SNPs did you extract?

 # 3 - Computing the scores

 Ok, now we are to calculate the polygenic scores: